neevaiti/Application_coach_Xu_Wenwu/README.md

 The [requirements.txt](https://github.com/neevaiti/Application_coach_Xu_Wenwu/blob/master/requirements.txt) contains all possible Python packages useful for the project.

+You may need [Node-js](https://nodejs.org/en/) to run `npm` commands.

 I used a JavaScript library to make a proper notification system.
 Normally I have everything pushed from toastify-js, but it may not work for you.
 If this is the case, here is the github link of [Toastify-js](https://github.com/apvarun/toastify-js).

 ### Installation of Toastify-js

-Run the below command to add toastify-js to your exisitng or new project.
+Run the below command to add toastify-js to your existing or new project.

 ```bash
   npm install --save toastify-js